-The two lip2cheek coral and nude shades are right up my street and also look great when layered.
+The two lip2cheek coral and nude shades are right up my street and also look great layered together.
 As the name suggests, this product was designed for lips and cheeks.
 (I mostly use them on my cheeks though because my lips are naturally quite pigmented and, as a result, they look more like nude shades on me.)

 RMS beauty is renowned for the quality of their cosmetics that melt into the skin.
 It truly is a skin-enhancing makeup brand rather than a camouflaging one.
 They simply become one with your face.
 I find that the pigmentation of each product is spot-on.
 Overall, they also last well throughout the day (although the lip2cheeks do need a little touch-up after a few hours).

 I was not impressed with the lip balm however.
 It softens the lips on the surface but I don’t feel like it deeply moisturizes them.
 It’s good but nothing extraordinary.